Taming Trotter Errors with Quantum Resources

-On the entanglement side, the bond dimension in tensor-network-like classcial simulation methods grows exponentially with the entanglement entropy of the target state \cite{PhysRevLett.91.147902,ciracMatrixProductStates2021,tensornetworkandentanglement2019}.
-On the magic side, while Clifford circuits can produce volume law of entanglement, and are also efficiently simulable classically due to the Gottesman-Knill theorem, the introduction of non-Clifford gates—which generate magic renders the simulation exponentially hard \cite{gottesman1998heisenbergrepresentationquantumcomputers, PhysRevA.70.052328,bravyiSimulationQuantumCircuits2019, PhysRevLett.118.090501}.
+Simulating physical systems \cite{feynmanSimulatingPhysicsComputers1982,feynmanQuantumMechanicalComputers1985} stands as a foundational task for which quantum computers promise a transformative advantage, from quantum materials and chemical processes to high-energy physics and cosmology, offering unprecedented precision and insight \cite{georgescuQuantumSimulation2014,altmanQuantumSimulatorsArchitectures2021}.
+The foundational promise of quantum simulation stems from its capacity to efficiently simulate quantum systems that are classically intractable \cite{feynmanSimulatingPhysicsComputers1982,georgescuQuantumSimulation2014}.
+Such classical intractability originates from the exponential scaling of computational resources required to represent essential quantum features—particularly entanglement \cite{SCHOLLWOCK201196,ciracMatrixProductStates2021,PhysRevLett.91.147902,tensornetworkandentanglement2019} and non-stabilizerness, or called magic \cite{Kitaev2004computation,Veitch2014MagicResource,guPseudomagicQuantumStates2024,guMagicInducedComputationalSeparation2025} On the entanglement side, the bond dimension in tensor-network-like classcial simulation methods grows exponentially with the entanglement entropy of the target state \cite{PhysRevLett.91.147902,ciracMatrixProductStates2021,tensornetworkandentanglement2019}.
+On the magic side, while Clifford circuits can produce volume law of entanglement, and are also efficiently simulable classically due to the Gottesman-Knill theorem, the introduction of non-Clifford gates—which generate magic renders the simulation exponentially hard \cite{gottesman1998heisenbergrepresentationquantumcomputers,PhysRevA.70.052328,bravyiSimulationQuantumCircuits2019,PhysRevLett.118.090501}.
 Despite the well-established role of these resources as bottlenecks for classical simulability, their influence on the performance and error characteristics of quantum simulation algorithms themselves remains largely unexplored.